MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 <img src="02-eda_files/figure-html/emailNumberMosaic-1.png" alt="(a) Mosaic plot for numbers found in emails. (b) Mosaic plot where the `number` counts have been further broken down by `type`." width="50%" /><img src="02-eda_files/figure-html/emailNumberMosaic-2.png" alt="(a) Mosaic plot for numbers found in emails. (b) Mosaic plot where the `number` counts have been further broken down by `type`." width="50%" />
 <p class="caption">(\#fig:emailNumberMosaic)(a) Mosaic plot for numbers found in emails. (b) Mosaic plot where the `number` counts have been further broken down by `type`.</p>
 </div>
-This one-variable mosaic plot is further divided into pieces in Figure \ref(fig:emailNumberMosaic) plot (b) using the `type` variable.
+This one-variable mosaic plot is further divided into pieces in Figure \@ref(fig:emailNumberMosaic) plot (b) using the `type` variable.
 Each column is split proportionally according to the fraction of emails that were spam in each number category.
 For example, the second column, representing emails with only small numbers, was divided into emails that were spam (lower) and not spam (upper).
 As another example, the bottom of the third column represents spam emails that had big numbers, and the upper part of the third column represents regular emails that had big numbers.
 We can again use this plot to see that the `type` and `number` variables are associated since some columns are divided in different vertical locations than others, which was the same technique used for checking an association in the standardized version of the segmented bar plot.